Every RVer has its own way of RV trip planning. These RV trip planning tips will make planning fast and easy.

 - Less than $40 a night to stay on budget

 - 30 min or less from a grocery store

-We were in Cooperstown, NY on our way to our final destination.
+We were in Cooperstown, NY, on our way to our final destination.
 I pulled up all of the Petsmart groomers along the route and got to work.
 After a little digging, I found J and J Campground.
-It met all of our needs and we were able to take care of all of our chores seite web.
+It met all of our needs, and we could take care of all of our chores.

-To keep all my reservations organized I use RV Trip Wizard.
-Although, I have tried a few other programs this one is my favorite.
-You can try RV Trip Wizard free for 30 days but be advised you will love it!
+To keep all my reservations organized, I use RV Trip Wizard.
+Although I have tried a few other programs, this one is my favorite.
+You can try RV Trip Wizard free for 7 days but be advised you will love it!

 Be sure to check out the map of all our locations since we hit the road full time!